kashi618/Atlas-of-Thoughts/Notes/2) Area/Elden Ring Quest Guide.md

 - Meet **Gatekeeper Gostoc** near the castle gates.
 The safest way to enter is through the path he provides, but he will have them open the gates, if you’d rather rush through the danger.
 (Note that he steals 30% of your runes every time you die, which you can only get back by killing him at the end of the castle.
 However, if you don’t kill him, he will sell a very valuable item at the end of **Nepheli’s** questline.
 So, the choice is yours.)
 - Talk to **Rogier** in the chapel.
 Purchase something from him, then speak to him again.
 - Find the Chrysalid’s Memento and give it to **Roderika** at the Stormhill Shack
-- From the Liftside Chamber Grace, head around the corner to the right and drop down.
+- From the Liftside Chamber Grace, head around the coLansseaxrner to the right and drop down.
 Continue through this zone and examine the room behind the final boss, including a bloodstain near there that looks like **Rogier**.
 - Before killing Godrick, go from the Secluded Cell Grace toward the main gate, past the troll, and into a side room.
 Talk to **Nepheli.** Summon **Nepheli** to fight Godrick with you.
 - After killing Godrick, talk to everyone in the Roundtable Hold again.
 Talk to **Roderika** and **Hewg** multiple times until **Hewg** takes **Roderika** as an apprentice.
 Talk to **D** after talking to **Rogier.**
 - After talking to **Enia** at the Rountable Hold, return to The First Step Grace for a message from **White-Faced Varre**